ekr/tls13-spec/draft-ietf-tls-tls13.md

 keys derived using the offered PSK.

 2. There are no guarantees of non-replay between connections.

 Anti-replay for ordinary TLS 1.3 1-RTT data is provided via the server's Random value, but 0-RTT data does not depend on the ServerHello and therefore has weaker guarantees.
 This is especially relevant if the data is authenticated either with TLS client authentication or inside the application protocol.
 The same warnings apply to any use of the early_exporter_master_secret.

-However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)  {{replay-0rtt}}
+0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.) {{replay-0rtt}}
 contains a description of potential attacks and {{anti-replay}}
 describes mechanisms which the server can use to limit the impact of replay.

-The remainder of this document provides a detailed description of TLS.

 #  Presentation Language